inpsyde/multisyde/readme.txt

 == Contributing ==

-If you want to contribute to the plugin, please fork the repository on GitHub and submit a pull request with your changes.
+If you want to contribute to the plugin, please fork the [repository on GitHub](https://github.com/inpsyde/multisyde/ "MultiSyde Repository") and submit a pull request with your changes.
 We welcome contributions from the community to improve the plugin and its features.

+== Changelog ==

+= 1.0.1 =
+* [Site Active Plugins](https://github.com/inpsyde/multisyde/blob/main/modules/SiteActivePlugins/README.md): Added a filter to allow other plugins to modify the list of active plugins on a site.